aritchie/userdialogs/readme.md

-﻿#4.0 AND XAMARIN FORMS USERS: You must install NativeCode.Mobile.AppCompat on your android project for the material design support.
-This is only until xamarin updates forms to do this!

-#ACR User Dialogs for Xamarin and Windows
+﻿#ACR User Dialogs for Xamarin and Windows

 ---